 Polishing involves using various grades of abrasive papers and polishing compounds to smooth the cut surface of the section.
+Large otoliths, embedded or not, can be polished with 400-800 grit wet-dry sand paper while larval and juvenile embedded otolith sections are typically polished with 1000-1500 grit.
 Electric polishers, gem polishers, buffing wheels, and hand polishing have all been used to remove saw marks and other surface imperfections.
-Alternatives to polishing include covering or coating the surface with clove, cedar, or immersion oil, glycerin, Flo-Texx, or Loctite (Figure 3.41).
+Alternatives to polishing include: covering or coating the surface with clove, cedar, or immersion oil, glycerin, Flo-Texx, or Loctite (Figure 3.49).
 These solutions reduce light refraction making ring identification easier to the reader (Section 3.7.4).
+Note: Prolonged exposure to clove oil, cedar oil, or glycerin will result in reduced readability and should be used with caution (see Section 3.7.4).

-Figure 3.41.
-First dorsal spine from a tripletail, Lobotes surinam ensis, viewed in clove oil.
+Figure 3.49.
+First dorsal spine from a tripletail, Lobotes surinamensis, viewed in clove oil.